GrumpsCat/listed/content/posts/What_Am_I_Reading_About.md

 ### Jean-Claude Juncker
 Luxembourgish politician; served as President of the European Commission.

-### Theresa May
-Former Prime Minister of the UK who led during the Brexit process.

-### Recep Tayyip Erdoğan
-President of Turkey; expanded executive power through constitutional reforms.

 ### Horacio Cartes
 Former President of Paraguay; proposed and retracted constitutional changes for re-election.